 - Those of you who like a sleek and sophisticated look and despise stains can opt for beautiful tempered glass sink bowls for bathroom countertops and vanities.
 Besides, under-mount sinks are easy to clean.

 - After each use, wipe down the sink with convenient cleaning wipes.
-Do not forget to wipe it dry, or else it shall cause spotting over a period of time.
+Do not forget to wipe it dry, or else it shall cause spotting over some time.

 - Scrub the areas around the faucets and other hard to reach areas with a toothbrush.